NandyBa/Vinca/README.md

 Without reliable price feeds, we couldn't protect our users or our platform's integrity against the volatility inherent in crypto markets.

+**Roadmap**
+- Use Flare's State Connector to manage dynamicly the LTV